ApocalypseCodingGroup/ApocalypticCards/README.md

 In order to have a virtual server with the module, we'll need to create one.

-Remember that if you want local DNS resolution of this virtual site, please follow instruction for [editting](#your-local-hosts-file) your `/etc/hosts` file.
+Remember that if you want local DNS resolution of this virtual site, please follow instruction for [editing](#your-local-hosts-file) your `/etc/hosts` file.

 Use your preferred text editor create/edit a file under `/etc/apache2/sites-available/`: